Dynamic treatment effects: high-dimensional inference under model misspecification: Theoretical results for the nuisance estimators

+The new convergence rates in Theorem \ref{thm:nuisance'} are established through Lemmas \ref{lemma:RSC} and \ref{lemma:gradient'} of the Supplementary Material.
+Assuming certain nuisance models being correct, unlike Theorem \ref{thm:nuisance} and Lemma \ref{lemma:gradient}, we can control the gradients involving the \emph{estimated} nuisance parameters and control the imputation errors from the previous steps' nuisances in a more efficient way; see more details in Lemma \ref{lemma:gradient'}.
+As a result, we obtain faster convergence rates than Theorem \ref{thm:nuisance} given additional model correctness information.

-\begin{remark}[Consistency of the nuisance estimators with correctly specified models] Here we summarize the $\ell_2$ convergence rates of the nuisance estimators when the corresponding models are correctly specified: \begin{itemize} \item For the ``first'' nuisance estimator $\bgammahat$, as shown in case (a) of Theorem \ref{thm:nuisance}, we have $\|\bgammahat-\bgamma^*\|_2=O_p(\sqrt{s_{\bgamma}\log d_1/N})$ no matter whether $\pi^*(\cdot)$ is correctly specified or not. \item When $\rho^*(\cdot)$ is correctly specified, the convergence rate of $\bdeltahat$ depends only on $s_{\bdelta}$ as shown in cases (a) of Theorem \ref{thm:nuisance'}.
-This is different from part (b) of Theorem \ref{thm:nuisance} and Remark \ref{remark:consistency_mis}, where $\rho^*(\cdot)$ is possibly misspecified. \item When $\nu^*(\cdot)$ is correctly specified, the convergence rate of $\balphahat$ depends only on $s_{\balpha}$ as shown in cases (b) of Theorem \ref{thm:nuisance'}.
-This is different from part (c) of Theorem \ref{thm:nuisance} and Remark \ref{remark:consistency_mis}, where $\nu^*(\cdot)$ is possibly misspecified. \item As for the convergence rate of $\bbetahat$, apart from $\mu^*(\cdot)$, it also depends on the correctness of $\rho^*(\cdot)$ and $\nu^*(\cdot)$.
-If only one of $\rho^*(\cdot)$ and $\nu^*(\cdot)$ is correctly specified, as shown in cases (c) and (d), the consistency rate of $\bbetahat$ depends on $s_{\bbeta}$ and also the nuisance paramter's sparsity level of the correct model among $\rho^*(\cdot)$ and $\nu^*(\cdot)$.
-If both of $\rho^*(\cdot)$ and $\nu^*(\cdot)$ are correctly specified, as in case (e), the consistency rate of $\bbetahat$ depends on $s_{\bbeta}$ and a product sparsity $s_{\bdelta}s_{\balpha}$.
-When a product sparsity condition, $s_{\bdelta}s_{\balpha}=o(\frac{N}{(\log d)^2})$, is assumed as in \eqref{cond:s2} of Theorem \ref{thm:main}, the product sparsity $s_{\bdelta}s_{\balpha}$ can also be omitted. \end{itemize} \end{remark}
+First, we see that the subsequent estimates, with correct model specifications, lose a factor of $r_{\bgamma}$ in their rates of estimation.
+Secondly, specific estimates demonstrate asymptotic decoupling: (i) the convergence rate of $\bdeltahat$ depends only on $s_{\bdelta}$ when $\rho^*$ is correctly specified; (ii) the convergence rate of $\balphahat$ depends only on $s_{\balpha}$ when $\nu^*$ is correctly specified.
+Lastly, the convergence of \(\bbetahat\) relies on the model correctness of \(\mu^*\), as well as the preceding models \(\rho^*\) and \(\nu^*\).
+Specifically, if either $\rho^*$ or $\nu^*$ is correctly specified, as explored in cases (c) and (d), the consistency rate of $\bbetahat$ depends on $s_{\bbeta}$ and the sparsity level of the correctly specified model, be it $\rho^*$ or $\nu^*$.
+When both $\rho^*$ and $\nu^*$ are accurate, as in case (e), the consistency rate of $\bbetahat$ depends on $s_{\bbeta}$ and a product sparsity $s_{\bdelta}s_{\balpha}$.
+When a product sparsity condition, $s_{\bdelta}s_{\balpha}=o(N/\log^2d)$, is assumed as in \eqref{cond:s2} of Theorem \ref{thm:main}, $\bbetahat$ also becomes asymptotically decoupled from the other three estimates.